hello1213913/my-coding-journal/README.md

 # Here you can find many codes from beggining stage to the .......

-# Some bigger projects than just one are
+# Some bigger projects are.
 calculator.c in (2026-01-06)